insure logo

 How do car insurance rates vary by city in Illinois?

-Your ZIP code within Illinois can have a major impact on your premium.
-Insurers evaluate traffic patterns, accident frequency, weather risks and theft rates – which is why similar drivers may pay very different rates depending on where they live.
+Where you live within Illinois can have just as much impact on your premium as the coverage you choose.
+Insurers look at local traffic density, accident statistics, weather risks and theft rates when setting prices – which is why two drivers with identical profiles can pay very different amounts depending on their zip code.

 Full coverage costs $2,646 per year in Harvey, compared to $1,635 in Bloomington.